luis00mel/ELK-Stack-Project/README.md

 output.elasticsearch:

--Array of hosts to connect to.
+Array of hosts to connect to.
 hosts: ["10.1.0.4:9200"]
  username: "elastic"
  password: "changeme"

--setup.kibana:
+setup.kibana:
  host: "10.1.0.4:5601"

 Run the playbook, _ansible-playbook metricbeat-playbook.yml_ and navigate to